thither/Thither.Direct-client-libraries/python/README.md

 + Keyword Args
   +  base : int,        time frame base - minutes, lower metric base data will be grouped to this base
-  +  tz : int,          hours, positive or negative relatively to GMT-0
+  +  tz : int,          minutes, positive or negative relatively to GMT-0
   +  time_format : str, Group items on this time format, default '%Y/%m/%d %H:%M' decreased for higher base
   +  limit : int,       get only this number of items, 0:no-limit max:1,000,000
   +  page : int,        get items from this page